DeciSym/hdt-it/README.md

 # HDT-it

-This repository currently includes notes for building the historical HDT-it on a recent Linux distribution.
-The currently maintained codebase for HDT-it is https://github.com/rdfhdt/hdt-cpp.
+This repository includes notes for building the historical HDT-it on a recent Linux distribution.
+An archive of the historical HDT-it source can be found at https://code.google.com/archive/p/hdt-it/.
+The currently maintained codebase for HDT-it is https://github.com/rdfhdt/hdt-cpp with its own subdirectory.

 ## Build